ClayMack/Stock-Analysis/README.md

 ## Purpose

 This project scope was to analyze stock market data using VBA macros to sum total daily volumes and annual returns for each stock ticker.
-The macro was then refractored to run faster.
+The macro was then to be refractored to run faster.

-## Results: Refactored code and increased macro performance

-### Original Code:

-* Item 1
-* Item 2
-* Item 2a
-* Item 2b
+## Original Code Project:

+Steve wants to help his parents analyze stock to find investment opportunities.
+To help him we need to find the total daily volume and yearly return for each stock.
+Daily volume is the total number of shares traded throughout the day; it measures how actively a stock is traded.
+The yearly return is the percentage difference in price from the beginning of the year to the end of the year.

-## Images
+## VBA Macro Workflow:

 ![Original VBA code #1.](https://github.com/ClayMack/Stock-Analysis/blob/master/Resources/Original%20Code%201.png "VBA code.")